![Banning Phones in Schools? Here’s Why It Backfires [OPINION]](http://townsquare.media/site/482/files/2025/08/attachment-1-169.jpg?w=980&q=75)

-Comic books, Elvis, heavy metal music, rap music, pinball machines, AOL Instant Messanger, novels.
-All those things have been blamed for the ruination of America’s kids.
+Comic books, Elvis, heavy metal, rap, pinball, AOL Instant Messenger, novels; all those things have been the ruination of America’s kids.

 3 Reasons Why Banning Phones is a Bad Idea